Visiting the Blyde River Canyon

-Blyde River Canyon Reserve is situated close to Kruger National Park and stretches over 29 000 hectares.
-It’s the third largest canyon in the world after the Grand canyon and the Namibian Fish River canyon, and the second deepest in Africa.
+Blyde River Canyon Reserve is situated close to Kruger National Park and stretches over 29000 hectares.
+It’s the third-largest canyon worldwide after the Grand Canyon and the Namibian Fish River canyon and the second deepest in Africa.
 The Panorama Route takes you on a meander around the canyon, which lies against the Greater Drakensberg escarpment.
 Known as the “River of Joy”, its towering cliffs rise nearly 800 meters above the winding valley, providing backpackers and day hikers with epic views of the Drakensberg Mountain Range and the lush natural forests that make a trek through Blyde breathtakingly scenic.

-Starting from Sabie, driving along the R532, our first stop is Mac Mac waterfall, a twin falls that plunge some 70 meters into a gorge below.
-Now a national monument, the waterfall was not always split in two.
+Starting from Sabie, driving along the R532, our first stop is Mac Mac waterfall, a twin fall that plunges some 70 meters into a gorge below.
+Nowadays, a national monument, the waterfall was not always split in two.
 Gold miners in the area for the gold rush blasted the originally single stream to try and reach the gold-bearing reef over which it drops.
 Mac Mac tends to revert to one fall during the dry season.
-The path to the viewpoint terrace is quite short and around the car park you find some stands selling local souvenirs.
+The path to the viewpoint terrace is quite short, and around the car park, you’ll find some stands selling local souvenirs.

-Leaving the fall, after a short deviation on the R533, we get to Pilgrim’s rest village, national monument and a realistic depiction of the 19th century Gold Rush Era.
-It’s worth having a look walking around the village and visiting the several Museums that offer you a window into the past capturing the spirit of a bygone era and the life of the people during their quest for gold.
+Leaving the fall, after a short deviation on the R533, we get to Pilgrim’s rest village, a national monument and realistic depiction of the 19th century Gold Rush Era.
+It’s worth having a look walking around the village and visiting the several Museums that offer you a window into the past, capturing the spirit of a bygone era and the life of the people during their quest for gold.
 Going back on the R532, passing by Graskop, known as ‘’the jewel of Mpumalanga‘’ and perched on the edge of Drakensberg escarpment, following the R534, we reach ‘’the Pinnacle rock‘’.
-It’s a tower like freestanding quartzite buttress that rises 30 meters above the forest.
-Following the path, from the car park it’s just 10 minutes walk.
+It’s a tower-like freestanding quartzite buttress that rises 30 meters above the forest.
+Following the path, from the car park, it takes only 10 minutes on foot.

-Going on the R534 we get to God’s Window, one of many viewpoints along the canyon trail.
-It’s so called for its incredibile view of the Lowveld more than 900 meters below.
-From the car park, taking a path inside the forest, we have a nice walk to the several viewpoints that face the escarpment.
-Just 2 km north of God’s window there is another viewpoint called Wonder view that, with its altitude of 1730 meters, is the highest in the area.
+Going on the R534, we get to the God’s Window, one of many viewpoints along the canyon trail.
+It’s so-called for its incredible view of the Lowveld more than 900 meters below.
+From the car park, taking a path inside the forest, we have a nice walk to the several viewpoints that face the slope.
+Just 2 km north of God’s window, there is another viewpoint called Wonder view that is the highest in the area with its altitude of 1730 meters.

-Driving along the R532 we meet our last spot, the famous Three Rondavels viewpoint.
+Driving on the R532, we meet our last spot, the famous Three Rondavels viewpoint.
 They are three massive spirals of towering dolomitic rock, which rise out of the far wall of the Blyde River Canyon.
-It looks like someone took a paint brush and splashed the rocks in vibrant oranges and greens because of the lichens and trees growing on them.
-After getting the view point with a short hike, the view is breathtaking: on our left the Blyde dam, on the right the 3 dolomitic peaks.
-Our beautiful day throughout the Canyon is done, the games of Kruger National Park are waiting for us!
+It looks like someone took a paintbrush and splashed the rocks in vibrant oranges and greens because of the lichens and trees growing on them.
+After getting to the viewpoint with a short hike, the view is breathtaking: on our left, the Blyde dam, the 3 dolomitic peaks are on the right.
+Our beautiful day throughout the Canyon is done; the games of Kruger National Park are waiting for us!